-In order to implement other alternative voting systems, such as cumulative voting or ranked choice voting, the City would need to convert to a Charter City and this would require City voter approval.
+In order to implement an alternative voting system, such as cumulative voting or ranked choice voting, the City would need to convert to a Charter City and this would require City voter approval.
 This is an election that must coincide with City Councilmember elections.
-In order to place such a measure on the November 2018 ballot, it would need to be approved at this meeting or a specially called meeting.
-No such direction has been given by the City Council.
+August 10 was the last day to submit a measure to the County for the November 6, 2018 ballot.